cedricbonhomme/cedricbonhomme.org/content/about.md

 I’m a minimalist and a low-tech guy.
 Passionate by computer science.
 Secretly I do not like modern technology.
-I prefer basic phones, simple cars, watches and so on.
 I like books, pen, papers and photos.
 I hate e-readers and “smart” devices.
 Of all the things I own, the most important for me is probably my piano.